sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/data_retention.md

 > NOTE: This reference is only relevant from the 4.5 release.

 On creation a Code Insight will show you 12 data points per series.
 Your Code Insight will then get an additional ephemeral data point daily, and a persisted additional data point at every interval that was specified on insight creation.

 Prior to release 4.5, this growth was unbound.
-From 4.5, the oldest data points will be truncated according to the sample size as specified in the site configuration with the setting shown below.
+From 4.5, the oldest data points will be truncated and stored separately according to the sample size specified in the site configuration with the setting shown below.
-This means that if you have an insight with 50 data points, and a maximum sample size of 30, the oldest 20 points will be truncated.
+This means that if you have an insight with 50 data points, and a maximum sample size of 30, the oldest 20 points will be truncated and archived in a separate table.

 ```json
 {